 One of my editors recently warned be against using brand names in my current manuscript, including the names of social media brands.
 Kudos to her for doing so.
 That’s part of her job, but it got me to thinking.
 If I can’t safely use the name of Facebook, Twitter, or Youtube without fear of some kind of action being taken against me, why is it that this is only a fear in the realm of fiction.
 I realize the likelihood of this happening to me is remote, but it is a fear nevertheless.

-Why is it only a worry in fiction?
+Why is it only a worry in fiction and not non-fiction or journalistic opinion writing?
 If I want to write an opinion piece on a blog, a newspaper editorial, etc., I’m virtually free to do so without fear.
 Furthermore, I’m free to make a video and post it online with the most vicious of criticism of brand names and I have little worry about being charged or attacked legally by those brands.
 We all know this.
 There is no shortage of videos, articles, non-fiction books, speeches, news accounts, blog articles, etc., where we can find this.
 It will often be found in large, on-the-radar publications too such as the New York Times or the Washington Post or CNN.
 We don’t see the brands going after any of this.
 So why then, should it be a worry in fiction alone?
 Why are my free speech rights as an author not equal to those of non-fiction content creators?

 After going through my current and yet unpublished manuscript to change all instances of Facebook, YouTube, Twitter, etc., and changing them to the generic “social media,” I got more and more pissed that it might be necessary to do so.
 It wasn’t easy because it wasn’t just a matter of search and replace.
 Each of the instances had to be considered and likely reworked, if not removed entirely.